Lakorah/film-scraper-js/README.md

 # How to install?

-Download all files and type ``npm install`` your commands terminal.
+Download all files and type ``npm install`` in your commands terminal.
 To use puppeteer in your project, type ``npm i puppeteer``.

 # How to use?